It’s fun to watch kids grow. Once they are 7-years old, that little homemade measuring device on your door frame has gotten quite a few niches.

 Aarskog syndrome is a very rare genetic disorder caused by a mutation of the X chromosome.
-It isn’t likely that your child has it, but it is another disorder which will affect your child’s stature.
+It isn’t likely that your child has it, but it is another disorder that will affect your child’s stature.

-You probably don’t have to worry too much about whether your child has this or any of the other disorder’s and diseases.
+You probably don’t have to worry too much about whether your child has this or any of the other disorders and diseases.
 Most 7-year olds are relatively healthy.

 The previously mentioned cases can happen, but they are rare.

 How to Deal With Anxiety Regarding Being Tallest or Shortest in the Class